 Path with Art offers multi-disciplinary arts programming, offered quarterly with a specific emphasis on the veteran experience.
+All veterans are welcome regardless of income.
 Our programming is guided by the Veterans’ Program Steering Committee which is composed of veterans and community members who work with veterans.
+Check out our Virtual Veterans Gallery.

-Participants can enroll in each of the following for the Spring Program:
+Participants can enroll in each of the following for the Fall Program:

 1) Path with Art Singers or Veterans Choir,